LEO Token (LEO) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 LEO Token Historical Price

-According to the latest data gathered on LEO Token live price page, the current price of LEO Token is 9.58USD.
+According to the latest data gathered on LEO Token live price page, the current price of LEO Token is 9.61USD.
 The circulating supply of LEO Token(LEO) is

 In the past 24 hours, LEO Token has shown a price movement of